Free PDF: How to build your dream coaching business that frees you from the 9-5

 There’s SO much opportunity to build a profitable business you love.

-When you have your coaching business up and running, you can either continue growing the coaching side of your business and eventually hire coaches to help you out.
+When you have your coaching business up and running, you can either continue growing the coaching side of your business with one-on-one and group coaching and eventually hire coaches to help you out.

 Or you can start selling online courses.
 This is a way to scale your business faster because you don’t have to deliver personal coaching services anymore.